SingFoxCorpus/SingFox/README.md

 divide_audio_file.py --> Splits each WAV file into fixed-length segments (e.g., 2 seconds) and saves them with consistent naming.

 distribute_dataset_chunks.py – Splits audio files by language and type into fixed-size chunks across multiple organized directories for singfake generation.

+dataset_from_dirs_code.ipynb - If the structure is like 2 folders with n (n=number of directories) subdirectories, and each subdirectory has language folder which contains audios, then the code will make a dataset we want in base form.